Couplemate Caravan Electric Brakes and Magnets Deconstructed

 - The drum is repelling your magnet.
 Replace the drum.

 Love to hear your comment if this solution fixes your problem.

 - Adjust caravan electric brakes so the wheel spins between 1/2 and one turn.

 - Brake shoes may be re-adjustment after the first 200km.

 - Use a good brand electric backing plate.
 Not all backing plates are the same.

 - Chinese bearings are often the cause of overheating brakes.
 Overheated brakes create a lot of dust inside your drum.

 - Check out the price for replacing both backing plates as opposed to magnets and shoes.
-You could save a whole lot of pain by replacing the entire backing plate.
-Just a small tip many folks overlook.
+You could save a lot of pain by replacing the entire backing plate.
+Just a tiny tip many folks overlook.

-- 12″ electric magnets have a white coloured cable exiting the magnet body.
+- 12-inch electric magnets have a white coloured cable exiting the magnet body.

-- Ensure to check your lanyard cable on the breakaway switch is the right length.
+- Ensure that your lanyard cable on the breakaway switch is the correct length.

 - Last tip, not all backing plates are the same.
-Al-ko and Couplemate make good backing plates you can trust and I yes, I am a little bias towards Couplemate.
+Al-ko and Couplemate make good backing plates you can trust, and yes, I am a little biased towards Couplemate products.

 Mechanical Problems can also develop with caravan electric brakes.

-- Loose magnet arm causes uneven wear on the magnet and loss of braking power.
+- A loose magnet arm causes uneven wear on the magnet and loss of braking power.

 - Shoes not aligned correctly generate heat.

-- Uneven adjustment on the left and right shoes causes loss of braking power.
+- neven adjustment on the left and right shoes causes loss of braking power.

 - Bearings are a significant cause of overheating.
 Chinese bearings may be the problem.
 Quality bearings have the words Japan written on both the cup and race.